 - Choose Edit policy or Create new policy.

-- If you choose Alternative options, you'll have to choose either Flat (same cost to all buyers) or Calculated (Cost varies by location)
+- You'll have to choose either Flat (same cost to all buyers) or Calculated (Cost varies by location)

 - Then choose Ship to locations, Services, Cost (Flat shipping only), Combined shipping discounts (optional) and Handling cost (Calculated shipping only)